Updated: Nov 12

 Let's start with the simple few steps on HOW to clean your makeup brushes.
 Don’t get discouraged; this shouldn’t take you to long to do.
 Of course, the duration of this habit/task/chore (whatever you are doing to deem this NECISSARY lifestyle hack) is dependent on how many makeup brushes you have.

 First things first, pick a day!
 If you are like me, ROUTINE is your best friend.
-I clean my makeup brushes every Sunday evening.
+I clean my makeup brushes every Sunday.
 This is because Sunday is my day to get things done.
 This also means, my makeup brushes are ready for my week, so that’s a big bonus.
-I also choose the evening (typically after I wash my face) because then I know I won’t need to use my makeup brushes.
-Nothing is worse then having a last minute invite to do something and you’re stuck with wet brushes.

 Now, take baby shampoo (I recommend ABC Baby hair and body wash from Arbonne- I will explain why later) put a dollop in the palm of your hand and or the thing you are using to clean your makeup brushes.
 When I say “thing” I am referring to the multiple options on the market.
 I am sure you have seen the little finger or hand pads with a lifted, bumpy surface from QUO, Stigma and or Danielle (to name a few brands).
+I have also seen a spinner device for cleaning makeup brushes, there seems to be so many options on the market!
 If just using your hand put a little cleanser in your hand and go in circular motions with the damp brush, the cleanser will start to suds up.
 After doing this you can place the makeup brush down and pick up another and do this for the rest of your makeup brushes.
 You may find the cleanser gets dirty from the residue from the brushes, if this happens… simply rinse the cleanser off of your hands and give yourself a new drop!

 Once you have dampened and cleansed all the makeup brushes it is now time to rinse the cleanser off.
 Again, using lukewarm water.
 Make sure you are doing a good cleanse to rinse off all the suds.
 This is when I also do a gentle pinch and squeeze to push out the extra makeup and soapy suds (I usually do this after I cleanse out the suds and still have the water running along the brushes).
 You should see through all these steps the makeup seeping out and off of the bristles.